 Downtown Santa Monica is accessible via many Big Blue Bus routes.
 Get the full online schedule and route information at www.bigbluebus.com or call (310) 451-5444.

-Big Blue Bus information also is available just off Third Street Promenade on Broadway at The Big Blue Bus Transit Store located at 223 Broadway.
+Big Blue Bus information also is available just off Third Street Promenade at the Transit Store, 1444 Fourth Street.

 The City of Santa Monica has implemented a taxi franchise system to ensure a consistently high level of service, to meet environmental and other goals, and to reduce the overall number of taxis operating within Santa Monica’s 8.3 square miles.
 Only taxis from the five franchised companies can pick up customers in Santa Monica.
 The franchised companies are:

 Bell Cab Company - (888) 481-2345

 Taxi!
 Taxi! - (310) 444-4444

 Taxicabs are located on Santa Monica Boulevard and Arizona Avenue, just off Third Street Promenade in Downtown Santa Monica.